Unpaid Wages and Overtime Attorney in Arizona

 Under the Fair Wages and Healthy Families Act, the Arizona minimum wage was increased to $10.50 per hour in 2018, $11.00 per hour in 2019, and $12.00 per hour in 2020.
 Beginning January 1, 2021, the minimum wage in Arizona will increase every year by the cost of living.

 Under the Fair Wages and Healthy Families Act, employers must pay wages that are not less than the applicable minimum wage for each hour the employee works.
-Minimum wage has to be paid for all hours worked, regardless of whether the wage is paid on an hourly, salaried, commissioned or other basis.
+The minimum wage has to be paid for all hours worked, regardless of whether the wage is paid on an hourly, salaried, commissioned, or other basis.

-Talk to an Arizona Unpaid Wages Lawyer Now
+Talk to an Unpaid Wages Lawyer in Arizona Now

 Unfortunately, not every employer in Arizona follows state and federal labor laws.
 Many employers pay their employees less than they deserve.
 No worker should have to deal with wage theft.
 You work hard for your wages, and you should receive what you are owed.

 If your employer is not paying the wages or overtime pay you deserve, contact the experienced unpaid wages attorneys at Matt Fendon Law Group today.
-We are ready to bring an Arizona minimum wage lawsuit.
+We are ready to bring a minimum wage lawsuit in Arizona.
 We know how to sue over unpaid wages.
 We’ve helped workers in Arizona pursue back wages by filing lawsuits on their behalf.
 Allow us to help you, too.

 Call us now to schedule a confidential consultation.